Scoduglas1999/FlatAI/README.md

 **FlatAI** is a deep learning framework for correcting optical artifacts in astronomical images.
 It uses a physics-informed neural network to remove vignetting, dust motes, sensor non-uniformity (PRNU), and additive gradients from sources like amplifier glow, eliminating the need for traditional flat-field calibration frames.

-This project has evolved to incorporate a sophisticated **hybrid data pipeline** and advanced training techniques to produce a state-of-the-art correction model that is robust, efficient, and less prone to common deep learning artifacts.
+This project uses a large-scale, pre-generated synthetic dataset and advanced training techniques to produce a state-of-the-art correction model that is robust, efficient, and less prone to common deep learning artifacts.

 ![Sample Correction](flat_demo_samples/demo_combined.png)